tpyork/hgen-612/course-info/hgen-612_syllabus.md

 **DIRECTOR:**
 **Tim York**, PhD
 Director, VCU Data Science Lab
-Professor, Human and Molecular Genetics

-**INSTRUCTORS:**
+Professor, Cellular-Molecular-Genetic Medicine

+**INSTRUCTOR:**
 **Ekaterina Smirnova**, PhD
 Assistant Professor, Biostatistics
-**Lana Sargent**, PhD, RN, FNP-C, GNP-BC
-Assistant Professor, Adult Health and Nursing Systems

 - - -

 ## Hybrid Synochronous Instruction
 HGEN 612 will primarily meet in-person.
 Please check the course schedule for meeting location (physical/remote).
 When remote lectures are indicated there should be no expectation that content will be recorded.
-The course modality is "hybrid synchronous" and there is an attendence requirement (see below).
+The course modality is "hybrid synchronous" and there is an attendance requirement (see below).

 ### In-person